lisa-lumos/Apache-Spark/04-spark-execution-model-and-architecture.md

 2. Submit a job. spark-submit, Databricks Notebook, Rest API.
 Such as the below use cases.

 Use cases:
 - Stream processing.
-Read news feed as a continuous stream, then apply MLto figure out the type of uses that might be interested in each news, and direct them to these users
+Read news feed as a continuous stream, then apply ML to figure out the type of uses that might be interested in each news, and direct them to these users
 - Batch processing.
 YouTube statistics, collect the data for a day, and start a scheduled spark job, to compte the watch time in minutes.
 The result goes into a table and a dashboard.

 For these use cases, you must package your app, and submit it to the Spark cluster for execution.